Colaveloper/WhiteJack/README.md

 # WhiteJack

-An hybrid of italian playing cards and the old-fashioned darker Jack

-Play by attempting to make your card values sum up to 17, but be careful not to go further!
+An hybrid of an Italian card game called _9_ and the old-fashioned darker Jack Play against the AI by attempting to make your card values sum up to 17, but be careful not to go further!

-Why WhiteJack?
-Simple, a friend made me notice that calling a variable bj would have guaranteed my game to get a parental advisor tag ;P
+But why _WhiteJack_?
+Simple, a friend made me notice that calling a variable bj would have guaranteed my game to get a parental advisor tag XD

-credits
-card design: myself;
-time: covido
+## Credits
+Card Design: Myself;
+Time to waste designing them: Winnie the Flu